LuC-9/Arduino-cli-Docker/README.md

     arduino-cli upload -p /dev/ttyUSB0 -b esp32:esp32:esp32 -i path/to/bin/file
     ```/dev/ttyUSB0 is serial port of my device```

-7. Watch your board blinking!
+7. Here you go, you have successfully generated the binary of your sketch!